Elizabeth MacRae: Personal life

-On August 12, 1955, MacRae married Amos Morehead Stack, Jr. in Fayetteville, N.C.
+On August 12, 1955, MacRae married Amos Morehead Stack, Jr.,the son of a prominent North Carolina judge, in Fayetteville, N.C.
 The duration of their marriage and the circumstances of its dissolution are undetermined by available official records.
 She married for the second time in 1965, then to Hollywood actor and screenwriter Nedrick Young.
 The couple remained together until 54-year-old Young died of a "heart ailment" just three years later.
 The following year, in 1969, MacRae wed Wells Fargo executive Charles Day Halsey, Jr. in Palm Springs, California.

 Return to North Carolina and the stage

 During the 1990s, MacRae devoted much of her time to what she described as her "second career", providing support and counseling individuals suffering from alcohol and drug abuse.
 Then, in 1998, she and her husband Charles retired and moved to western North Carolina, where they settled initially in the town of Cashiers.
 MacRae still remained involved in various organizations, sharing her acting knowledge and experiences working in stage, television, and film productions.
 In November 2000, for example, she was a guest panelist at the Asheville Film Festival (now the Western North Carolina Film Festival) in Asheville, North Carolina, appearing with fellow professional actors Julie Parrish, Pat Priest, Pamela Sue Martin, Rhodes Reason, and Soupy Sales.
 She also appeared periodically at other special events and in televised programs, such as in the CMT: The Greatest – 20 Greatest Country Comedy Shows, which was hosted by actor John Schneider and originally broadcast on Country Music Television on May 27, 2006.